 Two out of every one hundred people carry MRSA.
 The bacteria lives on people’s skin and the inside of their noses.
 People who have healthy immune systems can fight off the infection with the use of specific antibiotics given out at hospitals.
 However, for those with weak immune systems, this infection could lead to boils, toxic shock syndrome, septic problems, heart valve problems and even death.

-The most important thing when dealing with MRSA is to sterilize everything during the treatment process.
-It is not unusual for people staying in hospitals to contract MRSA if equipment they are surrounded by were not properly sanitized.
+The most important thing when dealing with this bacteria is to sterilize everything during the treatment process.
+It is not unusual for people staying in hospitals to contract MRSA if the equipment they are surrounded by were not properly sanitized.

 The MRSA outbreak in the NFL is a problem for global health.
 If it is a problem in the U.S., there is no telling how much a concern it could become in developing countries.
-If a MRSA outbreak were to occur in a developing country, it is unlikely that they would have the sterilization equipment necessary to prevent the MRSA from spreading.
-The treatment of MRSA also requires very specific antibiotics that not many countries have quick access to.
+If this outbreak were to occur in a developing country, it is unlikely that they would have the sterilization equipment necessary to prevent it from spreading.
+The treatment also requires very specific antibiotics that not many countries have quick access to.

 MRSA has already begun to grow as a global epidemic.
 In Asia, the prevalence of MRSA has grown from 17 percent in 1986 to 40 percent in 2000.
 In Africa, the presence of MRSA has ranged from 5 percent to 45 percent.
 MRSA has also been found in Europe, Australia and South America.

 – Olivia Hadreas